 Ready-to-deploy workflows powered by Microsoft Outlook + NextAutomation

-Brokerage's main inquiry mailbox (info@brokerage.com) receives leads from website, referrals, and walk-ins.
-This workflow monitors the shared mailbox, analyzes each incoming email using AI to extract property location and buyer/seller intent, matches location against agent territory mappings stored in a database, automatically assigns and forwards the email to the appropriate agent with full context, and logs everything in the CRM with 'Auto-Routed' tag.
+The firm's acquisitions mailbox ([email protected]) receives deals from brokers, referrals, and direct sponsor outreach.
+This workflow monitors the shared mailbox, analyzes each incoming email using AI to extract property location and asset class, matches them against analyst coverage mappings stored in a database, automatically assigns and forwards the email to the appropriate analyst with full context, and logs everything in the CRM with an 'Auto-Routed' tag.

-1Outlook shared mailbox receives inquiry email from any source
+1Outlook shared mailbox receives a deal email from any source

 2n8n retrieves email via Microsoft Graph API, extracting sender, subject, body, and any attachments

-3AI (OpenAI node) analyzes email content to classify: 'buyer lead', 'seller lead', 'general inquiry', 'service request'
+3AI (OpenAI node) analyzes email content to classify: 'broker deal', 'sponsor inquiry', 'LP capital inquiry', 'service request'

-4Extract location data: if email mentions specific address, parse it; if mentions neighborhood/city, map to zip codes
+4Extract location data: if email mentions a specific address, parse it; if it mentions a submarket/city, map to coverage markets

-Zero leads sit in shared inbox unassigned.
+Zero deals sit in the shared inbox unassigned.
 Average routing time drops from 3 hours (manual checking) to under 60 seconds.
-Agents receive leads in their personal inbox with full context, making them more likely to respond quickly.
-Brokers gain visibility into lead distribution across team, identifying if territories are balanced or if certain agents are overloaded.
+Analysts receive deals in their personal inbox with full context, making them more likely to screen quickly.
+Principals gain visibility into deal-flow distribution across the team, identifying if coverage is balanced or if certain analysts are overloaded.

 Connect Microsoft Outlook to your workflows with powerful triggers and actions